 Four IS militants killed in airstrike in Iraq

-Baghdad, Oct 20 (IANS) Four Islamic State (IS) militants, including a senior member, were killed on Sunday in an airstrike in Salahudin province north of the Iraqi capital Baghdad, the Iraqi military said.
+Baghdad, Oct 26 (IANS) Four Islamic State (IS) militants were killed in an airstrike in Salahudin province, north of the Iraqi capital Baghdad, the Iraqi military said.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.